dsuthgr-org/.github/profile/README.md

 ### Get involved

 We encourage members of the department to contribute by submitting issues, suggesting improvements, or collaborating on projects.
 For more information about the department, please visit our [website](https://ds.uth.gr/).

 ---

 **About the Department:**
 The Department of Digital Systems at the University of Thessaly focuses on education and research in digital technologies, information systems, and software engineering.
 Our mission is to foster innovation and provide high-quality resources for our academic community.

 **Contact:**
-For questions or support, please reach out to the department administration or open an issue.
+For questions or support, please reach out to the department administration or open an issue in a respective repository.